 The Detroit Tigers are proud to give back to the men and women who serve our country and make sacrifices for our freedom and safety.
 Through a variety of programs, the Tigers hope to show their appreciation for our active and former military members for their service to our nation.

-Continuing his tradition of supporting the men and women of the United States Armed Forces, during the 2014 season, FOX Sports Detroit broadcaster Mario Impemba launched the MVP (Military Veterans Program)---a salute to those who served.
-Through the program, Mario hosts Veterans and Gold Star Pin families at Monday home games at Comerica Park.
-A group of 30 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a voucher for ballpark dinner (hot dog, chips and soda) and an autographed photo of Mario.
+Continuing his tradition of supporting the men and women of the United States Armed Forces, during the 2015 season, FOX Sports Detroit broadcaster Mario Impemba hosts the MVP (Military Veterans Program) -a salute to those who served.
+Through the program, Mario hosts Veterans at Monday home games at Comerica Park.
+A group of 30 Veterans and their guests receive a lower-bowl ticket to the Tigers game, an "MVP" t-shirt, a BBQ dinner at the FOX Sports Detroit Brushfire Grille and an autographed photo of Mario.
 In addition, the Veterans and guests arrive to the ballpark in style in the FOX Sports Detroit Fan Express.
-The Detroit Tigers have partnered with varying local charitable organizations who support Veterans and their families to participate in this program.
+The Detroit Tigers partnered with varying local charitable organizations who support Veterans and their families to participate in this program.

-The Detroit Tigers commemorated the National Day of Service and Remembrance by honoring the men and women who lost their lives in the line of duty during the attacks on 9-11 as well as local first responders who risk their lives every day to keep our communities safe.
+The Detroit Tigers in partnership with BELFOR Property Restoration commemorated the National Day of Service and Remembrance by honoring the men and women who lost their lives during the attacks on 9-11 as well as local first responders who risk their lives every day to keep our communities safe.

-The Tigers donated 1,000 tickets to local first responders, along with their families, to attend the game when the Tigers took on the Kansas City Royals.
-Over 100 first responders were recognized on the field at Comerica Park, prior to the National Anthem, for their service to our local communities.
+The Tigers donated 1,600 complimentary tickets to local firefighters and police officers along with their families to attend the game when the Tigers took on the Tampa Bay Rays.
+Nearly 500 first responders were invited to be recognized on the field at Comerica Park, prior to the National Anthem, for their service to our local communities.

 To celebrate the dedication and sacrifice of all branches of the military and their many veterans, the Detroit Tigers hosted Armed Forces and Veteran Recognition Day on July 4th at Comerica Park.

-The Tigers donated 1,500 tickets to active service members and veterans, along with their families, to attend the game as the Tigers took on the Tampa Bay Rays.
+The Tigers donated 1,000 tickets to active service members and veterans, along with their families, to attend the game as the Tigers took on the Toronto Blue Jays.
 Service members and veterans were also invited to participate in an on-field pregame ceremony.
-The Tigers recognize the devotion and bravery every current service member carries out, while also remembering the duty served by the many veterans across our nation.
+The Tigers recognized the devotion and bravery every current service member carries out, while also remembering the duty served by the many veterans across our nation.

 To honor the dedication of the men and women serving our country, on select home games, the Detroit Tigers invite a member of the Armed Forces currently serving a tour of duty or recently returned from deployment to deliver the game ball to the pitcher's mound.
 The service member will be announced to the crowd and welcomed as he/she walks the official game baseball from the sidelines to the pitcher's mound.